brenns10/talks/_posts/2015-09-20-c-from-java.md

 ---
 title: C from Java
 description: >
-  UNDER CONSTRUCTION!
   C's syntax is dangerously similar to Java's, making it difficult to work with if you haven't spent much time learning about their differences.
 This talk aims to bridge the gap for students taking CWRU's EECS 338.
 layout: presentation
 theme: night
 ---